DraxFM/MultiBlox/README.md

 #### Can I get banned for using this?
 In terms of getting banned by Roblox Anti-Cheat you will not get banned.
 This software does not inject into Roblox, it does not touch Roblox's internals in any way.
 Though, always remember to follow the rules of the different Roblox Experiences.
 Some Experiences do not allow Alt farming etc. which is made possible with this software.
 If someone catches you alt farming or abusing this software in a way that it breaks rules, you have the chance of getting banned from this experience.
 I am not liable for what YOU do with this software!

 ---

+#### How can I trust MultiBlox?
+It's open source.
+That means you can read the raw code I wrote to make this.
+You could even run the raw python file but this would require you to install several libraries and Python itself.
+MultiBlox is packaged using vanilla pyinstaller with **noconsole, onefile, icon** args.
+You can decompile MultiBlox, it is not obfuscated.

+---